 Taking the leap

-Before Pathstream, Xena had taken part in other certificate programs, which they described as offering bits of useful information, but Xena was looking for a comprehensive program that would offer a true foundation in digital marketing.
-They even researched college programs, but found that most colleges still hadn’t caught up with the emerging world of digital marketing, offering only traditional majors for master programs like advertising and marketing.
+Before Pathstream, Xena had taken part in other certificate programs, which they described as offering useful information.
+Still, Xena was looking for a comprehensive program offering a true foundation in digital marketing.
+They even researched college programs but found that most colleges still hadn’t caught up with the emerging world of digital marketing, offering only traditional majors for master programs like advertising and marketing.

-Xena found that the curriculum unlocked their own potential, quickly applying what they learned through Pathstream into their own life.
+Xena found that the curriculum unlocked their own potential, quickly applying what they learned through Pathstream to their own life.
 The results of their efforts started appearing almost immediately.
-Their business quickly grew, as they expanded from photography to digital marketing strategy.
-Xena wanted to share what they were learning and started an internship program through their business.
+Their business quickly grew as they expanded from photography to a digital marketing strategy.
+Xena wanted to share their learning and started an internship program through their business.
 The internship is focused on teaching underrepresented students digital marketing skills.
 Xena currently has five interns who work with them.

-In addition to growing their own business, and starting a digital marketing internship, Xena also got a full-time job while completing their certificate, and they are now working as an Inbound Marketing Manager at OMNI Healthcare, on top of running their own business and internship program.
+In addition to growing their own business and starting a digital marketing internship, Xena also got a full-time job while completing their certificate.
+They are now working as an Inbound Marketing Manager at OMNI Healthcare, running their own business and internship program.

 Learning with others

-One of the special parts of the Pathstream courses for Xena was getting to connect with other small business owners from around the world, as well as members of their own local community.
+One of the special parts of the Pathstream courses for Xena was connecting with other small business owners from around the world and members of their own local community.
 Xena was in a cohort that included another small business owner from Russia.
 He owns a luxury resort company in Russia, with a large following on Instagram, and he and Xena quickly began sharing ideas as they each worked through the certificate.

 Xena also appreciated the opportunity to learn from other types of people in their local community.
-In Xena’s cohort was a coach for the local Charlotte Panthers football team and a medical software systems provider.
-Xena enjoyed working with other people who were learning digital marketing for a range of reasons, which helped illuminate the wide range of applications for a digital marketing certificate.
+In Xena’s cohort was a local Charlotte Panthers football team coach and a medical software systems provider.
+Xena enjoyed working with other people who were learning digital marketing for various reasons, which helped illuminate the wide range of applications for a digital marketing certificate.

-With the Facebook Digital Marketing Certificate, Xena was able to integrate the courses directly and immediately into supporting their own life goals, expanding their small business, starting an internship program, and getting a full time job.
+With the Facebook Digital Marketing Certificate, Xena could integrate the courses directly and immediately into supporting their own life goals, expanding their small business, starting an internship program, and getting a full-time job.